p-alik/gearmand/docs/libgearman/gearman_client_options.rst

 .. c:type:: GEARMAN_CLIENT_NON_BLOCKING

-Enable non-block IO for the client.
+Run the cient in a non-blocking mode.

+.. c:type:: GEARMAN_CLIENT_FREE_TASKS

+Automatically free task objects once they are complete.

 .. c:type:: GEARMAN_CLIENT_UNBUFFERED_RESULT

-Only grab jobs that have been assigned unique values.

-.. c:type:: GEARMAN_CLIENT_FREE_TASKS

-Free clients after
+Allow the client to read data in chunks rather than have the library buffer the entire data result and pass that back.

 ------------
 RETURN VALUE